Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** S, M (a rusty chain)
 **Duration:** Concentration, up to 1 minute

 You conjure spectral chains to wrap around the target creature's soul, binding it to yours.
-The creature must make a Constitution Saving Throw, or be shackled for the spell's duration.
+The creature must make a Constitution :d20-save: **Saving Throw**, or be shackled for the spell's duration.
 For the spell's duration, each time you take damage, the shackled creature takes half amount of the damage you receive.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you may target an additional creature for every 2 levels above 3rd.